MrBertieG/Visit-Folkestone/README.md

     - iFrame didn't work as did not used embeded code.
     - In the Town Tour page, not all pictures directed the user to a Google Maps external page but instead refreshed the page.
 One link was also broken due to a copy and paste error.
     - In the Navigation Bar, the padding from the navigation tabs overlapped meaning the user couldn't click on the correct link.
 This wa resolved by adjusting the padding on each navigation tab.
+    - Image file paths couldn't be found because the name formating wasn't correct.
+I have made sure all fo the file paths have a _ and no spacing.

    <br><br>